How to Choose a Bodysurfing Handboard

 Before buying the right size handboard, it is essential to have a convex deck and concave bottom for the following reasons.

-• A Convex deck provides Comfort in the palm of your hand.
+- A Convex deck provides Comfort in the palm of your hand.
 Unlike a flat surface adds strain to the hand and arm muscles.
+I am so confident of this theory, I developed the worlds first ergonomic palm support for even better comfort, also holds your hand in position and prevents your hand from slipping out from under the strap.

 Neutral Buoyancy Body Surfing Boards